 The best virtual employees will have a unique skill set that keeps them from disappearing into the ether, and their self-sufficiency allows managers to focus on creating an environment in which their virtual team will not only function, but thrive.
 “Virtual” commonly refers to working from home, though the term may also reference a “distributed” team, meaning a team whose members are distributed across several office locations.
-Either way, managing remotely is a skill that can be learned or further refined by considering what makes a great virtual employee, how to foster good communication, ideas for keeping it fun, and tools that promote efficiency and transparency.
+Either way, managing remotely is a skill that can be learned or further refined by considering what makes a successful virtual employee, learning how to foster good communication and engagement, and putting in place tools that promote efficiency and transparency.

 Table of contents: